Effective Fall 2018

-- Minimum ACT English sub-score of 18, or new SAT Writing and Language (W&L) score of 25, or old SAT Critical Reading score of 450 (pre 2016 test date)
+- Minimum ACT English sub-score of 18, or SAT Evidence-Based Reading and Writing (ERW) score of 500, or old SAT Critical Reading score of 450 (pre 2016 test date)

 Students meeting minimum admission standards except for the need for remedial courses must complete remedial courses at an institution that offers them during the summer in order to be admitted for the fall.

 1 Evidence-Based Reading and Writing plus the Math section of the new SAT (ERW + M)

 2 Critical Reading plus the Math section of the old SAT (CR + M)

 All applicants are encouraged to apply.
 Louisiana Tech University may admit students not meeting all requirements.
 In such cases, the admission decision will be affected by the student’s potential for degree completion and the need to enhance the university’s demographically diverse student population.
 Some factors to be considered may include age, experience, ethnic background, and creative talent.

 You can prepare for college while you’re still in high school.

 - Make sure you take classes that will prepare you for college.
 Visit with your guidance counselor to keep you on track.